-- Surface morphology derived from high-pass filtered MODIS Band 1 (red light) images; - Snow grain-size inferred from the MODIS Band 1 and Band 2 (near-infrared light) normalized difference.
+- Surface morphology derived from high-pass filtered Moderate-resolution Imaging Spectroradiometer (MODIS) Band 1 (red light) images; - 2.
+Snow grain-size inferred from the MODIS Band 1 and Band 2 (near-infrared light) normalized difference.

-The image maps were assembled from 104 MODIS scenes (five-minute segments of swath data) selected from the MODIS/Aqua and MODIS/Terra Calibrated Radiances 5-Min L1B Swath 250m data sets (MYD02QKM and MOD02QKM).
+For MOG2005, the image maps were assembled from 104 MODIS scenes (five-minute segments of swath data).
+In the case of MOG2010 and MOG2015, the image maps consist of 88 MODIS scenes and 98 MODIS scenes, respectively.
+For each of the three MOGs, the goal is to create a mosaic with complete cloud-free coverage of Greenland.
+The number of scenes varies between the years due to the presence of clouds and shadows.
+The scenes were selected from the MODIS/Aqua and MODIS/Terra Calibrated Radiances 5-Min L1B Swath 250m data sets (MYD02QKM and MOD02QKM).
+The scenes used for MOG2005 are a mix of Collection 4 and Collection 5 MYD02QKM and MOD02QKM data, whereas the scenes for MOG2010 are from Collection 5 and the scenes for MOG2015 are from Collection 6.
 Scenes were mosaicked using: a) a stacking technique (data cumulation) that allows multiple images to contribute to a single grid cell's representation; and b) a weighting scheme that favors near-nadir views and feathers the edges of contributing images.